MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-178-Specifications-Packagings/subpart-C-Specifications-Cylinders/section-178.50.md

 ##### § 178.50 Specification 4B welded or brazed steel cylinders. #####

-Link to an amendment published at 87 FR 79784, Dec.
-27, 2022.

-(a) *Type, size, pressure, and application.* A DOT 4B is a welded or brazed steel cylinder with longitudinal seams that are forged lap-welded or brazed and with water capacity (nominal) not over 1,000 pounds and a service pressure of at least 150 but not over 500 psig.
+(a) *Type, size, pressure, and application.* A DOT 4B is a welded or brazed steel cylinder with water capacity (nominal) not over 1,000 pounds and a service pressure of at least 150 but not over 500 psig.
+Longitudinal seams must be forged lap-welded or brazed.
 Cylinders closed in by spinning process are not authorized.

 (b) *Steel.* Open-hearth, electric or basic oxygen process steel of uniform quality must be used.
 Content percent may not exceed the following: Carbon, 0.25; phosphorus, 0.045; sulphur, 0.050.
 The cylinder manufacturer must maintain a record of intentionally added alloying elements.